knomedia/grafana_scripted_starter/README.md

 Grafana loads your script as the body of a `new Function` (see [here](https://github.com/grafana/grafana/blob/master/src%2Fapp%2Froutes%2Fstandalone%2FfromScript.js#L33) for details).
 This means that we need to prepend a return statement to the webpack built file.
-The files in `script` will take care of this for you.
+The files in `script` will take care of this for you, and happens automatically when you use `npm run build` or `npm run dev`.

 Your main file (`index.js`) needs to export either a grafana `dashboard` object  or a function (for async scripted dashboards).